YutongHan1123/jmmx29/syllabus.md

 Office:

 * Communications International Building, 1053-D
-* TODO Find engineering room@@
+* McArthur Engineering Building, 502

 Office Hours: By appointment via [Calendly](https://calendly.com/lennymartinezd/meeting).
-I'm also available through Skype or Google Hangouts as needed.
+I'm also available through Skype or Google Hangouts as needed in the afternoons and the weekends.

 ## Course Description